mattianeroni/space-exploration/README.md

 # Space Exploration
-Implementation of several algorithms for space exploration.
+Implementation of several algorithms for space and unknown terrain exploration.

+### D* Lite